harithatavarthy/yieldmo_wordExists/README.md

 a.
 Run the command `git clone https://github.com/harithatavarthy/yieldmo_wordExists.git`

 b.
-Run the command `mkdir yieldmo_wordExists`
+Run the command `cd yieldmo_wordExists`

 c.
-Now you can search for the word by running the command `python mergeContacts.py <searchword>`
+Now you can search for the word by running the command `python wordExists.py <searchword>`

-    ex:  python mergeContacts.py how
+    ex:  python wordExists.py how

 You will see the output at the terminal